codingforeveryone/READMEs/contribution-workflow.md

 In the next chapter we will go through the necessary steps and how to execute them through the command line.

-## Specific steps to go through for each change
+##Steps to go through for each change

 There are 4 main steps to go through for a new change to be implemented.
 The first 3 steps are done by the person who proposes the change, while the forth step has to be done by a different person to ensure quality.